KC-software-en/PaymentIntegration/README.md

 1. Verify pip installation: `pip --version`

 *Note: Django Secret Key is in the .env*
-You will need to set up your custom Secret Key before running the website
+You will need to set up your custom Secret Key before running the website.

 1. Clone this repository
+1. In the Command Prompt:
+    + Generate a secret key in Python Shell.
+Run `python` to open the Python Shell.
+    + `from django.core.management.utils import get_random_secret_key`
+    + `print(get_random_secret_key())`
 1. Create a `.env` file in the project's root directory with the following content:
-    + DJANGO_SECRET_KEY=mysecretkeygoeshere
+    + SECRET_KEY=mysecretkeygoeshere
+    + Or, if you have the Heroku [CLI](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) installed for deployment, you can run `heroku config:set SECRET_KEY="mysecretkeygoeshere" --app heroku-app-name`

 1. Install Packages:
     + pip install [package_name]